AllenMay/LinkLibrary/LearningTraining/Pluralsight/Defensive Coding in C#_TOC.md

     -- -- Display message to the user
     -- Validate with guard clauses
     -- -- Display message to the user
+    -- Proceed wiht a good default value
   - Invalid or Missing Data
+    -- Validate in coming data
+    -- Proceed without the value
+    -- Proceed with a good default value
+    -- Display a message to the user
   - Code Construct Issues
+    -- Proceed wiht a default operation
+    -- Ignore the issue
+    -- Log it and display a message to the user
   - System Issues
+    -- Try again
+    -- Proceed with an alternate operation
+    -- Ignore the issue
+    -- Log it and display a message to the user

 - Unexpected Exceptions and a Global Exception Handler
 - Exception Handling
 - Summary
+---
 ## Final Words
 - Introduction
 - Legacy Code